Value Distribution Theory for Parabolic Riemann Surfaces

 Let ${\mathcal Y}$ be a parabolic Riemann surface, i.e bounded subharmonic functions defined on ${\mathcal Y}$ are constant.
 The results of Nevanlinna's theory for holomorphic maps $f$ from ${\mathcal Y}$ to the projective line are parallel to the classical case when ${\mathcal Y}$ is the complex line except for a term involving a weighted Euler characteristic.
 Parabolic Riemann surfaces could be hyperbolic in the Kobayashi sense.

 Let $X$ be a manifold of general type, and let $A$ be an ample line bundle on $X$.
 It is known that there exists a holomorphic jet differential $P$ (of order $k$) with values in the dual of A. If the map $f$ has infinite area and if ${\mathcal Y}$ has finite Euler characteristic, then $f$ satisfies the differential relation induced by $P$.
 As a consequence, we obtain a generalization of Bloch Theorem concerning the Zariski closure of maps $f$ with values in a complex torus.
-We then study the degree of Nevanlinna's current $T[f]$ associated to a parabolic leaf of a foliation ${\mathcal F}$ by Riemann surfaces on a compact complex manifold.
+An interesting corollary of these techniques is a refined Ax-Lindemann theorem to transcendental affine varieties (the classical case concerns affine algebraic varieties) for which we give a proof.
+We then study the degree of Nevanlinna's currents $T[f]$ associated to a parabolic leaf of a foliation ${\mathcal F}$ by Riemann surfaces on a compact complex manifold.
 We show that the degree of $T[f]$ on the tangent bundle of the foliation is bounded from below in terms of the counting function of $f$ with respect to the singularities of ${\mathcal F}$, and the Euler characteristic of ${\mathcal Y}$.
 In the case of complex surfaces of general type, we obtain a complete analogue of McQuillan's result: a parabolic curve of infinite area and finite Euler characteristic tangent to ${\mathcal F}$ is not Zariski dense.That requires some analysis of the dynamics of foliations by Riemann Surfaces.